 - 4.1.
-The Council shall have the power to expel any Affiliated Members at their discretion. - 4.2.
+The Council shall have the power to expel any Affiliated Member at its discretion. - 4.2.
 Expulsion of Affiliated Members shall be by correspondence with the Chief Executive or delegee following formal approval at Council. - 4.3.
 Affiliated Members have no right to appeal any such decision. - 5.
-This Regulation is effective from 2 May 2018.
+This Regulation is effective from 16 December 2024.